The issue: better targeting of resources is needed to reduce vulnerability and end poverty by 2030

 Data is essential for effectively identifying, linking and targeting resources to drive poverty eradication and sustainable development.

 We target official actors − bilateral and multilateral donors, delivery agencies and developing country governments – to help improve the targeting and effectiveness of resources that have a role to play in ending poverty and building resilience, making sure no one is left behind.
+We target civil society to improve accountability of the resources that are being spent.

 Our work seeks to: